-Bruce faced a number of challenges in helping students improve achievement—most notably that a full third of its students were English language learners.
+Bruce faced a number of challenges in helping students improve achievement—most notably that a full third of its students were English learners.
 It was clear that “traditional paper and pencil instruction methods were not engaging and captivating these students,” says Principal Cheryl Merz.

 “Our students lacked a strong conceptual understanding of math,” Merz continues.
-Language barriers were preventing many ELLs from understanding what they were being taught.
+Language barriers were preventing many ELs from understanding what they were being taught.
 “We were looking for a technology-based solution to engage all our students,” says Merz.
 Because of its non-verbal design, she felt that ST Math would work well in her school.
 “ST Math made the learning accessible to every student, regardless of background.”Keep Reading...

 Bruce first piloted the ST Math visual learning program at the end of the 2013 – 2014 school year in grades 3 and 4.
 Thieves stole computers from some of their fourth grade classrooms so the pilot was limited to third grade.
 Despite the scarcity of computer time, though, teachers immediately saw the value of ST Math to their students.

-“Finding access points to math for our ELLs is sometimes a challenge,” says math coach Cynthia Bennett.
+“Finding access points to math for our ELs is sometimes a challenge,” says math coach Cynthia Bennett.
 “Since there’s not a lot of verbal communication needed to use ST Math, students get excited because they can actually access the learning!”
 Bennett says that often a bilingual student will help an English language learner get started with the program.

 “Since there’s not a lot of verbal communication needed to use ST Math, students get excited because they can actually access the learning!"